 Trainees are hired at Step 3 (Step 2 in five-step range).
-Upon successful completion of a two-year training program, Trainees are appointed to Step 11 (Step 6 in a seven-step range) of journey level Power Plant Operator, including shift differential.
-The program can be extended one year, and at that point the Trainee is either hired or terminated.
+Upon successful completion of an approximately two-year training program, Trainees are appointed to Step 11 (Step 6 in a seven-step range) of journey level Power Plant Operator, including shift differential, without having to participate in a recruitment process.
+Since the training program is task-based, not necessarily time-based, and an employee may have prior experience or training from another agency that satisfies requirements of the program, it is possible to complete the program in less than two years.
+The program can also be extended one year, not to exceed a total of three years, and at that point the Trainee is either hired or terminated.
 The City and IBEW will establish a joint labor-management committee to develop program rules that shall apply to the oversight committee for this Trainee Program.

-B. 3. c.
-Power System Operator I:
+3. c.
+Power System Operator Trainee:

-Wages for Power System Operator I employees hired prior to June 5, 2012 are set forth as follows:
+Wages for Power System Operator Trainees hired prior to June 5, 2012, are set forth as follows: